egeste/oraculum/examples/gh-pages/markdown/factoryjs-composition.md

 # Continued in the next example...
 ```

 This allows Oraculum applications to be largely reduced to configuration.
-We refer to these types of configuration definitions as a `Flyweight`. `Flyweight`s can be thought of as a configuration manifest that instruct the `Factory` to stitch together `Definition`s and `Mixin`s.
+We refer to these types of configuration `definition`s as a `Flyweight`. `Flyweight`s can be thought of as a configuration manifest that instruct the `Factory` to stitch together `Definition`s and `Mixin`s.

 #### Example: Factories, Flyweights & Mixins